 Close the model, clear generated data.

-One can easily enhance this basic system in a modular manner, for example, by replacing the engine or transmission with a more complex model.
-We can thus build up large systems within this structure via step-wise refinement.
-The seamless integration of Stateflow control logic with Simulink signal processing enables the construction of a model which is both efficient and visually intuitive.
+You can enhance this basic system in a modular manner, for example, by replacing the engine or transmission with a more complex model.
+You can build large systems within this structure via step-wise refinement.
+The seamless integration of Stateflow control logic with Simulink signal processing enables the construction of a model that is efficient and visually intuitive.